 A Duly Authorized Representative shall compile and submit required reporting on behalf of the Permittee.

-Annual expenditure Reports for MS4 Permit implementation shall be submitted electronically using the MS4 Implementation Cost Survey Tool.
+Annual expenditure Reports for MS4 Permit implementation shall be submitted electronically using the MS4 Cost Data Portal.
 Each submission shall be certified electronically in the manner specified by the State Water Board.

 Submitted cost information shall be in a format consistent with this Draft Policy and shall be verifiable using supporting documentation retained by the Permittees.
 Each Permittee shall make such supporting information available upon request within a timely manner, generally no more than ten business days.